 Cancer has reared its ugly head far too many times in our family.
 We lost my father in law to oesophagal cancer when he was 62, my grandparents, aunties and my mum have all had this vile disease affect them.
 A big worry for me is that breast cancer is running through the generations of our family and it’s always in the back of mind – what if I’m next? and will my breast screening confirm the inevitable?
+Today I am sharing what to expect at a breast screening.

 My nan lost her battle to breast cancer so when my mom discovered she had it after a mammogram revealed a lump, she was terrified to say the least.
 But with amazing support and great aftercare, she won her battle!
 She came to stay with us after her surgery and whilst she had her treatment afterwards.
 She then went on to have a single mastectomy which she coped with tremendously.